wiris/thoth/README.md

 ## Who's to Blame

-This project is mantained by the engineering team.
-You can contact the authors in the following channel:
+This project is mantained by the engineering team, thus, in order to make use of it you __must__ contact the authors in the following channel:

 - [#engineering](https://wiris.slack.com/archives/C010P3E9AHH)